goblinfactory/konsole/README.md

 ![sample demo using HighSpeedWriter](docs/crazy-fast-demo.gif)

-**Below is the source code that produced these screenshots** It is also available in the code in the project [src/TestPackage](src/TestPackage)
+**Below is the source code that produced these screenshots** It is also available in the code in the single file demo project [src/TestPackage/Program.cs](src/TestPackage/Program.cs)

 ```csharp